 C-peptide measurements can also be used with insulin and glucose levels to help diagnose the cause of hypoglycaemia (low blood glucose) and to monitor its treatment.
 Symptoms of hypoglycaemia may be caused by taking too much insulin, alcohol consumption, liver or kidney disease, glucose-lowering drugs, some endocrine conditions or insulinomas (tumours of the cells in the pancreas that can produce uncontrolled amounts of insulin and C-peptide).

 When is it requested?

 C-peptide may be requested if you have newly diagnosed diabetes, as part of an evaluation of your "residual beta cell function" (how much insulin your beta cells are making) and to help differentiate the type of diabetes.
-With type 2 diabetes, the test may be requested if your doctor wants to monitor how your beta cells are performing and producing insulin over time and to determine if/when insulin injections may be required.
+The test may be requested if your doctor wants to monitor how your beta cells are performing and producing insulin over time and to determine if/when insulin injections may be required.

 C-peptide may be measured when there is sudden or recurring hypoglycaemia.
 Symptoms include sweating, palpitations, hunger, confusion, visual problems and seizures, although these symptoms also can occur with other conditions.
 The C-peptide test may be used in these circumstances to help determine the source of excess insulin, i.e. whether it is being produced in your body or coming from excessive injection of insulin.